 “It’s time for the fables unit,” Ms. Sneed’s fourth grade teammate, Mrs. Walton, announced.
 She pulled out a ratty-looking folder.
 “I can copy these fables and the questions for everyone.”

 Ms. Sneed wiggled around in her seat.
-“Well,” she said, “I was wondering if we could try something new.”
+“Well,” she said, “I was wondering if we could try something new in our ELA block.”

 Everyone stared.
 Do something new?
 They’d always done it this way.